 Builder’s risk insurance which is also known as course of construction insurance is a type of property insurance that provides financial protection to the building or insured area while it’s being constructed.

-Before you get started on building your dream home or apartment, you should look into the types of property insurance.
-Even before your building is complete, it is susceptible to the elements.
+Before you get started on building your dream home or apartment, you should make sure you a policy that will protect you in the event a claim situation arises.
+Before your building is complete, it is susceptible to the elements.
 Fire or wind can cause considerable damage before your house is constructed.
-It may also fall prey to theft or vandalism, requiring you to spend a lot more money to fix the damage that has been done.
-This situation is where a builder’s risk insurance comes in.
-It protects you from such dire circumstances, letting you rebuild without a sizable dent in your finances.
+It may also fall prey to theft or vandalism, requiring you to spend a lot more money to fix the property damage that has been done.
+This is where your builders coverage kicks in and protects you from such circumstances, letting you rebuild without a sizable dent in your finances.

-In this article, we have broken down builder’s risk insurance to help prospective builders make the right choice before they begin working on their incredible endeavors.
-It has become a necessity for builders today, and here’s why it has become so commonplace among most construction contractors.
+In this article, we have broken down builder’s risk insurance coverage to help prospective builders make the right choice before they begin working on their projects.
+It has become a necessity for builders today, and here’s why it has become common among most construction contractors across Ontario, Canada.

 Who Buys Builder’s Risk Insurance?